ITIL 4 and the Cloud whitepaper now available

 - Service Level Agreements

 - DevOps, Change Control, and Velocity of Change

 Cloud was born out of disruption and has caused much disruption to established norms.
-The latest developments in cloud and digital technologies are allowing organisorganizationselop new business models, thus pressuring existing tried-and-tested businesses.
-However, the latest developments in cloud and digital technologies is also requiring organisations, IT professionals, and the wider workforce to up-skill, change, adapt and innovate like never before.
+The latest developments in cloud and digital technologies are allowing organizations to develop new business models, thus pressuring existing tried-and-tested businesses.
+However, the latest developments in cloud and digital technologies are also requiring organizations, IT professionals, and the wider workforce to up-skill, change, adapt and innovate like never before.

 So, ask yourself RU Digital Ready?

 To get the full details, download the whitepaper from the AXELOS website below.